Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 - Protect our traffic between sites

 #### Can proxy traffic
-- A common secuirty technique
+- A common security technique

 #### Most firewalls can be layer 3 devices (routers)
 - Usually sits on the ingress (incoming)/egress (out going) of the network